sherazi1214/Types-of-cyber-attacks/README.md

 **14. Insider Attack** – Malicious activities performed by trusted individuals within an organization.

 **15. Credential Stuffing** – Using stolen login credentials from one service to access other accounts.
+## Types of attackers

+**1. Black Hat Hacker** – A malicious hacker who exploits systems for personal or financial gain.

+**2. White Hat Hacker** – An ethical hacker who tests systems for vulnerabilities to improve security.

+**3. Grey Hat Hacker** – A hacker who breaks into systems without permission but does not have malicious intent.

+**4. Script Kiddie** – An inexperienced attacker who uses pre-made tools or scripts to launch attacks.

+**5. Insider Threat** – A trusted person within an organization who misuses their access to cause harm.

+**6. Hacktivist** – A hacker motivated by political or social causes, aiming to promote a message.

+**7. State-Sponsored Hacker** – An attacker backed by a government to conduct espionage or cyberwarfare.

+**8. Cyber Criminal** – An individual or group that uses hacking for financial or illegal gain.

+**9. Spy** – An attacker focused on stealing sensitive or confidential information for competitive or national advantage.

+**10. Phreaker** – A hacker who manipulates telephone systems, often to make free calls or explore telecom networks.